-Since v0.25.0, xlwings works with files that are stored on OneDrive, OneDrive for Business, and Share-Point-as long as they are synced locally.
+Since v0.27.4, xlwings works with locally synced files on OneDrive, OneDrive for Business, and Share-Point.
 Some constellations will work out-of-the-box, while others require you to edit the configuration via the xlwings.conf file (see User Config) or the workbook's xlwings.conf sheet (see Workbook Config).

-Warning: xlwings only works with OneDrive and SharePoint files that are synced to a local folder!
+Note: This documentation is for OneDrive and SharePoint files that are synced to a local folder.
 This means that both, the Excel and Python file, need to show the green check mark in the File Explorer/Finder as status-a cloud icon will not work.
+If, in turn, you are looking for the documentation to run xlwings with Excel on the web, see Remote Python Interpreter: Google Sheets & Excel (Desktop & Web).